 Bacon and Cream Cheese Stuffed Mushrooms are a must on any party menu!
-Loaded with creamy and smoky flavors, these delicious mushroom bites are seriously addicting!
+Loaded with creamy and smoky flavors, these delicious mushroom bites are seriously addictive!

 With juicy mushroom caps filled with a creamy cheese mixture, these delectable bites are a guaranteed party favorite.
-Have a big batch ready as they’ll go as fast as you make them!
+Have a big batch ready; they’ll go as fast as you make them!

 How to Clean Mushrooms

-To clean and rid of dirt and grit, individually brush mushrooms with a soft-bristled brush or wipe with a damp cloth.
+- To clean and remove dirt and grit, brush mushrooms with a soft-bristled brush or wipe with a damp cloth.

-Brushing or wiping each mushroom may not be practical when you’re doing a huge batch.
-To quickly and easily clean mushrooms, quickly rinse in a colander under cold, running water or briefly submerge in a large bowl of cold water.
+- Brushing or wiping each mushroom may not be practical when doing a huge batch.
+To quickly and easily clean mushrooms, rinse them in a colander under cold, running water or briefly submerge them in a large bowl of cold water.
 Drain the mushrooms well and pat dry with paper towels.

 Beat the cream cheese with an electric mixer until fluffy to ensure no lumps and to make stirring the rest of the ingredients easier.

-Use mushrooms as not only are they easier to stuff, they will also reduce in size when baked.
+- Use large mushrooms because they are easier to stuff and will reduce in size when baked.

-After cleaning and removing the stems, par-bake the mushrooms with gills side down before stuffing to dispel some of their natural liquid.
-The baked mushrooms turn out less messy and watery but still moist and scrumptious.
+- After cleaning and removing the stems, par-bake the mushrooms with gills side down before stuffing to dispel some of their natural liquid.
+The baked mushrooms turn out less messy, watery, moist, and scrumptious.

-If you prefer not to par-bake, chill the filling in the freezer for a few minutes so it doesn’t melt too much while the mushrooms cook.
+If you prefer not to par-bake, chill the filling in the freezer for a few minutes to keep from melting too much while the mushrooms cook.